-The United Kingdom has a huge neurodiverse population—over 15% of the country.
-That includes over 700,000 people diagnosed with autism alone, and those neurodiversity statistics in the UK are always increasing.
+The United Kingdom has a huge neurodiverse population—15-20% of the country.
+That includes over 700,000 people diagnosed with autism alone, and these neurodiversity statistics in the UK are always increasing.
 Despite being such a large community, there’s an even larger neurodiversity recruitment problem.

 Neurodiverse people often can’t find work or, if they are working, feel their employers don’t support them as much as they could in the workplace, and the statistics back this up.